ahmadev017/ahmadev017/README.md

 Here are some of the full-stack and UI-rich applications I’ve built:

+- ❖ **MERN Stack Developer | VirtueNetz Pakistan, Rahim Yar Khan** (October 2025 - March 2026)
+● Built and maintained scalable and high-performance full-stack applications using MERN stack and PostgreSQL
+● Developed responsive and reusable UI components using React.js and Tailwind CSS ● Designed and integrated secure REST APIs for authentication and data management ● Implemented JWT-based authentication and role-based access control in production applications ● Created user-friendly dashboards with personalized data views, increasing user engagement by 40%
+● Optimized performance by debugging and improving application workflows ● Collaborated in an agile environment using Git and modern development practices
+  _Frontend: React,Next + Tailwind | Backend: Node.js, MongoDB, PGSQL_

 - 👨‍⚕️ **Doctor Appointment Booking App**
   A full-featured platform where users can book appointments with doctors.
 Includes authentication, time slot booking, and more.
   _Frontend: React + Tailwind | Backend: Node.js, MongoDB_